kuusiivuokatti/script/README.md

-# script
+A repository for miscellaneous scripts, sorted by language used.

-A repository for miscellaneous scripts
+- Bash = Bash scripts